 According to popular mythology, King John has forever been cast as a feckless and self-serving tyrant.
 This image is borne out in the legends of Robin Hood and the plays of Shakespeare, as well as in the writings of contemporaneous historians like Matthew Paris and Roger of Wendover.
 Some reactionary modern historians have attempted to reframe John as an admirable king, the mere victim of circumstances, hostage to fate, but this contrarian revisionism should be soundly disregarded.
 John was the youngest and favorite son of his father, Henry II, but circumstances shifted such that Richard achieved the succession of the crown.
 Throughout Richard’s reign, John very nearly caused a civil war, particularly when Richard departed on the “Third Crusade” to defeat Saladin.
 Richard was then captured and imprisoned by the Holy Roman Emperor without returning to England for four years while leaving the crown open for John’s foibles.

 John also disputed Richard’s named successor, his nephew Prince Arthur (son of Richard and John’s elder brother, Geoffrey).
 Prince Arthur was favored by certain barons, but John was eventually formally named successor to the crown at the end of Richard’s life.
 Following the death of Richard, both sides went to battle in the early 1200s: King John and his English barons fought Prince Arthur and his French legions.
 In the course of battle certain lands in Anjou and Normandy were lost to the French, and with them went the tragic cessation of the entire Angevin Empire and all of Normandy.
 The young Prince Arthur was later mysteriously imprisoned and possibly tortured in Falaise and Rouen.
 This act caused tension throughout John’s reign, particularly with the French, but it was nothing compared to the lasting embarrassment of losing his family’s vast lands in Western France.
-Prince Arthur is widely believed to have been murdered either directly or indirectly by King John -an accepted opinion in 13th century England.
-In Shakespeare’s play King John, an earl named Hubert de Burgh deals the murderous blow to Prince Arthur.
+Prince Arthur is widely believed to have been murdered either directly or indirectly by King John –the latter was a widely accepted opinion in 13th century England.
+In Shakespeare’s play King John, an earl named Hubert de Burgh is shown dealing the murderous blow to Prince Arthur.